Quodatum/vscode-basex/README.md

 npm run compile
 vsce package
 ```

+## Inspiration

+This project was created from a fork of [DotJoshJohnson/vscode-xml](https://github.com/DotJoshJohnson/vscode-xml).
+Much of `DotJoshJohnson/vscode-xml` code dealing with XML has been removed and additional XQuery features added.

+The code parsing uses [quodatum/xqlint] which is based on [wcandillon/xqlint]

 ## Icon Credits
 Icons used in the XML Tree View are used under the Creative Commons 3.0 BY license.
 * "Code" icon by Dave Gandy from www.flaticon.com
 * "At" icon by FreePik from www.flaticon.com

-## Inspiration

-This project was created from a fork of [DotJoshJohnson/vscode-xml](https://github.com/DotJoshJohnson/vscode-xml).
-Much of `DotJoshJohnson/vscode-xml` code dealing with XML has been removed and additional XQuery features added.